canopy-js/canopy-js/README.md

 When you click on the link above, this paragraph will be displayed.
 ```

-Unlike a subtopic, a topic can be referenced from any paragraph in any file in the project.

 The following `expl` files in the topics directory: